guildxyz/guild-pin-contract/docs/checks-redesign.md

 #### The flow without caring for metadata

-- the user selects the credential they want to mint on the Guild UI (only the ones the user has access to are displayed)
+- the user selects the pin they want to mint on the Guild UI (only the ones the user has access to are displayed)
 - the user initiates a transaction to the contract
 - the contract requests the oracle whether the user has access
 - the oracle calls one of our endpoints ([user/membership/{address}](https://api.guild.xyz/v1/user/membership/{address}?format=oracle) or [guild/access/{guildId}/{address}](https://api.guild.xyz/v1/guild/access/{guildId}/{address}?format=oracle))
 - the oracle sends a transaction to the contract with the result
-- the contract either mints the credential or reverts, based on the result
+- the contract either mints the pin or reverts, based on the result

 #### The metadata problem and it's solutions